 Natalia Lopez was born in a rough part of Mexico City to parents whose busy lifestyles left them with little time to dedicate to the family.
 This left Lopez mostly bringing up herself and, begrudgingly, her younger siblings using mostly her wits.
 As such, when she was offered a scholarship to board at a high-attaining school in Sacramento, California at the age of 14, she took it, leaving her family behind.

 Accustomed to fending for herself, Lopez marched to the beat of her own drum at school and later at the University of Stanford, where she studied astrophysics.
 It was here that she met the brilliant young Juliette Gauthier, the two falling into a whirlwind romance which would mark both their lives.
 Gauthier, however, had aspirations of academia while Lopez had grown tired of only studying the stars, and their conflicting ambitions doomed any commitment in their relationship for the next few years.
-Upon graduation she joined Starfleet, training for a year at STC as a pilot and leaving soon after for the Olympus R&D Facility on Mars.
+Upon graduation she joined Starfleet, training for two years at STC as a pilot and leaving soon after for the Olympus R&D Facility on Mars.

 After this and a tour on the Neptune as her Chief Helm Officer, Lopez had developed a reputation as a talented pilot with a strong and necessary understanding of the vessels she flew.
 This saw her brought onto the NX Project to advise and develop the flight systems, as a particular specialist in the operation of impulse systems in atmosphere and stellar phenomenon.
 The worse the conditions were to fly in, the more Lopez shone.